Frequently Asked Questions (FAQs)

 How are you different to other OT practices?

 We believe that in order for each child to reach their potential, we also need to support the development of their confidence, self-esteem and ability to manage day-to-day tasks.
 This can include how they solve problems and cope with challenges.
 The specific areas of concern will of course be the focus, however, the way in which the child or young person perceives themselves and their confidence is always a key factor.
-We place a high level of importance on the mental health of each young person, and address their ability to manage their anxiety.
+We place a high level of importance on the mental health of each young person, and address their ability to manage their anxiety to feel confident and live a fulfilling life.

 What are your fees?